 Senior Lecturer in the Department of Computer Science, University of Auckland tel: +64 9 923 7027

 How can we create life-like artificial intelligence?

-To approach this question, I develop and investigate artificial systems and computational models.
-Often the systems I study include feedback, where output affects input.
+To approach this question, I develop and investigate computational models and other artificial systems.
+Often the artefacts I study include feedback, where output affects input.
 So instead of studying how sensor input can be processed to produce desired motor output,

 I am more interested in situated, embodied and dynamical approaches where the importance of influence of motors upon sensors is also recognized, and behaviour is seen as the result of the feedback dynamics that operate over the whole sensorimotor loop.